ijwatson98/adventure-game/README.md

 2 simple multiple choice adventure games.

-Adventure game 2 includes smore choice as well as usable items.
+Adventure game 2 includes more choices as well as usable items.